11 Must-Have Features in a Theme Park Ticketing System

 The All-in-One Amusement Park Ticketing System

-Wouldn’t it be wonderful if there was one amusement park ticketing system that had all of the above features and more?
-Well, you’re in luck because Tixera is exactly that!
+Wouldn’t it be wonderful if there was one theme park ticketing system that had all of the above features and more?
+Well, you’re in luck because Tixera Park Solutions from Semnox is exactly that!

 Active at 200+ venues across 20+ countries, Tixera is an all-in-one system for managing theme parks, water parks, attractions, and more!
 Here’s what Ashwin Dange, Business Head of GRS Fantasy Park has to say about Tixera: